hartwigmedical/hmftools/redux/README.md

 Note that when a read is unmapped or a supplementary is deleted, other reads in the read group pair are also updated to reflect the mates unmmaped status.
 Removing / unmapping these reads simplifies and improve performance of variant calling downstream including in SAGE, COBALT and SV calling.

+Note also that all supplementary reads with alignment score < 30 are unmapped.

 ### Deduplication

 There are 2 steps in the deduplication algorithm: